UNMC_Acronym_Vert_sm_4c

 University of Nebraska Medical Center

 SÍ!
-(Spanish Individualized)
+(Spanish Individualized) Program

 two women holding diplomas

 The Hispanic population in Nebraska, currently at 12-13% across the state, is set to represent more than 20% of the population by 2040, making it the largest minority population in Nebraska.
-And while many health centers throughout the state have access to live or phone interpreters to serve this growing population, the need for health care professionals who can speak Spanish remains high.
+While many health centers throughout the state have access to live or phone interpreters to serve this growing population, the need for health care professionals who can speak Spanish remains high.

 UNMC Pediatric Global Health Track Pediatric and Med-Peds Residents